The Future of Driving, Marijuana, And Being Stoned Behind The Wheel | East Bay Express

 Still, authorities worry that this supposed decrease may not be because people are driving stoned at a lesser rate.
 It may simply be that they’re just not getting caught.

-All of this may change soon, thanks to the Oakland-based company Hound Labs, which started testing its marijuana breathalyzer (with help from the Oakland Police Department) a few years ago.
+All of this may change soon, thanks to the Oakland-based company Hound Labs, which started testing its marijuana breathalyzer (with help from law-enforcement departments) a few years ago.
 While it won’t be widely available until the end of the year, the breathalyzer has become one of the most requested tech items by police departments.

 Meanwhile, one Oakland council member shared with the Express